 Teachers in Wells County, resident or non-resident, may have a library card for use during the school year only.
 This same type of card may be issued to nursing homes and other institutions at the discretion of the library director.

 Valid PLAC cardholders may borrow print and non-print materials.
-PLAC Cardholders do not have access to electronic material.
-Regular borrower cards with proper patron codes will be issued to these patrons with the expiration date matching that of a PLAC card.
+Proper patron codes will be issued to these patrons with an expiration date matching that of a PLAC card.
 PLAC cardholders do not have access to electronic materials.

 Residents or property owners of the Huntington City Township Public Library district serving Huntington Township, the City of Huntington and the Town of Markle, Indiana, and residents or property owners of the Wells County Public Library district serving Wells County, Indiana shall have reciprocal borrowing privileges.
 The reciprocal patron’s privileges will be the same as a resident patron with the exception of access to electronic material that requires library card authentication.